BardicDefense/purple-hack/lore.md

 an Archontean aristocrat, Iskander Basileon, who bears the title “Lord Burdock” and has sworn an oath of fealty to King William I of Tribania.

+### Camoldun, Sterich, Tribania

+Population: 2,400.
+A major city in Archontean days and the first capital of Tribania, Camoldun lost much of its population when the capital shifted to Sterling several hundred years ago.
+Now, the borderlands town serves as \a halfway stop between Sterling and Venta, and the seat of the baron of Camoldun.
+Camoldun Castle itself is built directly atop the vaults of the old Archontean temple, and rumors abound as to the riches below the town.

+- _Exports: Grain & vegetables, animal byproducts_
+- _Imports: Fine textiles, iron tools, wine_

 ### Canary Islands

 These volcanic islands featured rugged terrain, stone and cave dwellings, while